uneasywatermelon/mcomp/README.md

 Hello World

-For loops:
+FOR LOOPS:

-can provide any numerical argument, and for loop will run that many times.
-Only works on nonnegative integers.
+can provide any numerical argument, and the loop will run that many times. only works on nonnegative integers.

 ex: